Life Insurance Needs Analysis

 Enter Available Resources

 In the Available Resources section, there are Existing Life Insurance policies and other Assets.
-Snap will propagate all current policies entered in the software for the existing insurance policies.
+Snap will propagate all current policies entered in the software for the existing life insurance policies.
 You can then specify the percentage that will be used in each analysis.
 Also, the Financial and Real Assets from the projections are automatically displayed and a percentage can be applied to use these resources.

-In this example, there are no existing insurance policies but there are Non-registered Assets.
+In this example, there are no existing life insurance policies but there are Non-registered Assets.
 Jane wishes to use 100% of the Non-registered Assets.

 On the bottom left of the Setup page, there is a Saved/Edited indication.
-You can proceed directly to the Details of the Insurance Needs Analysis or you can go to the top of the Setup page to access a Summary of all analyses.
+You can proceed directly to the Details of the Life Insurance Needs Analysis or you can go to the top of the Setup page to access a Summary of all analyses.

 - 6